BiancaCastro/beer-app/README.md

 # Manageging loadings

-As we saw before, when no quote comes the character selected, I added a informative text.

-For when api is loading/pending, I added a simple "Loading" text to be displayed while information is not coming from back end.
+When api is loading/pending, I added a simple "Loading" text to be displayed while information is not coming from back end.

 # Testing

 Final bullet of the list is about testing.
 I tried to generate as many tests as were useful to prove that the logic of the components is stable and consistent.

-For example, for List case, I proved that text is displayed while data is not coming, another one to prove that once we had the information, it its displayed (name, attenuation level, image...), and also one to check about the disabled style of the button.
+For example, for List case, I proved that text is displayed while data is not coming, another one to prove that once we had the information, it its displayed (name, attenuation level, image...), and also one to check about the styles of the button depending on its state.

 In Favourites test I tested that when no api is dispatched, we have a informative text, and, once we have the information, it is displayed.
 Also, another one to prove logic related to the remove functionality.

+In the CardItem test, I tested that all the required props are present in the component, also the functionality related to the onClick on the button and the styles related to the button.

 Coverage report image:
 ![Coverage](./public/coverage.png)

->A 82% is achived.
+>93.% is achived.